sybrew/the-seo-framework/readme.txt

 			* Found in the General Settings meta box, they'll prevent The SEO Framework from interacting.
 			* These settings should only be used on conflicting post types, like which offer their own SEO settings, or are otherwise incorrectly registered.
 		* The sitemap stylesheet now outputs favicon meta tags.
+		* When you activate any plugin, a check will be performed for conflicting SEO plugins; when found, a single dismissible warning notification will be outputted.
+			* Only users with plugin activation capabilities can see this message.
 	* **Improved:**
 		* TODO
 		* The plugin can now downgrade its database version to the currently installed version automatically.
 This makes sure necessary future upgrade procedures are reinstated when you choose to downgrade (for any reason).